 Watling, L., and Norse, E. A. 1998.
 Disturbance of the seabed by mobile fishing gear: A comparison to forest clearcutting.
 Conservation Biology, 12: 1180-1197.

 Figure 1.
 Components of the framework to assess the impact of trawling on the sea bed and benthic ecosystem.
-Trawling effects are dependent of the type of gear and the distribution and intensity.
+Trawling effects are dependent on the type of gear and the distribution and intensity.
 Sea bed habitats and benthic communities differ in their spatial distribution and sensitivity for trawling.
 Benthic ecosystem function is dependent on the composition of the functional traits, which may differ in their sensitivity for trawling.

 Figure 2 a) Hypothetical relation of the heterogeneous distribution of bottom trawling showing the proportion of the surface area that is trawled less than a certain trawling frequency.
 Horizontal lines show the proportion of untrawled habitat (grey line), the surface area trawled less than one time per year (---) and the surface area encompassing the lightly (heavily) trawled areas representing 10% (90%) of the total fishing effort (-.-.-.-).
-The untrawled area comprise the untrawled grid cells (0.05) and the untrawled surface of the grid cells trawled less than one time per year.
+The untrawled area comprises the untrawled grid cells (0.05) and the untrawled surface of the grid cells trawled less than one time per year.
 The area above the dotted – hatched line represent the main fishing grounds where 90% of the total effort is deployed. b) Hypothetical distribution of biomass over the recovery time of the benthic taxa of an undisturbed community.
-The recovery time and trawling frequency are related via the reciprocal of the trawling frequency which gives the average interval between two trawling events.
+The recovery time of the benthic taxa and the trawling frequency are related via the reciprocal of the trawling frequency which gives the average interval between two trawling events.

 Figure 3.
 Surface area of three sea bed habitats trawled less than the trawling frequency shown on the X-axis.
-A5.1 – Sublittoral coarse sediment (), A.5.2 – Sublittoral sand (), A5.3 – Sublittoral mud ().
+A5.1 – Sublittoral coarse sediment (), A5.2 – Sublittoral sand (), A5.3 – Sublittoral mud ().
 Upper panel: surface pressure; Lower panel: sub-surface pressure.

 Figure 4.
 Proportion of biomass of longevity classes (<1 year, 1-3 year, 3-10 year and >10 years) of the infaunal community (total) and two types of bioturbators (surface depositing, diffusive mixing) and two feeding types (suspension feeding, deposit feeding) in three habitat types: (a) A5.1 Sublittoral coarse sediment; (b) A5.2 Sublittoral sand; (c) A5.3 Sublittoral mud.